lexurco/manpager.org_aa/README.txt

 Q: Do you maintain any "public" accounts elsewhere?
 A: I am called alearkh on github.
 The rest that you might be able to see either exist for stupid reason, or not needed anymore.

+Q: What's up with news/* filenames?
+A: The oldest file is called 9999.YYYY-mm-dd, and the latter ones reduce the first number by one.
+This way they can be sorted alphabetically, and I am very unlikely to ever run out of numbers (and even if I do, I can archive them and restart).

 Q: What's up with your domain names?
 A: I got my first domain name, and started my first open-source